-The Company's other current asset balance also increased at December 31, 2019 compared to December 31, 2018 largely due to the prepayment of the annual directors and officer's insurance premium and annual license and permit renewals for the dispensaries.
+The Company's other current asset balance also increased at September 30, 2020 when compared to December 31, 2019.
+This is due to increased inventory being held at the Company's dispensaries and the manufacturing of the biological assets into retail products and the prepayment of the annual directors and officer's insurance premium and annual license and permit renewals for the dispensaries in April.